-“Retail investors [don’t have] access to [private investments and] we want to make sure retail isn’t left behind.”
+“[They don’t have] access to [private investments and] we want to make sure retail isn’t left behind.”

 I’m all for access, but in this case I wonder:

 I started investing in private equity on behalf of clients in the early 2000s and still invest in the space in large absolute dollar amounts.
-I do think “some private investment opportunities can provide investors with solid returns.”

-When considering giving “access” to larger groups of retail investors, however, we should keep in mind what I’ve had access to:
+When considering giving “access” to larger groups of investors, however, we should keep in mind what I’ve had access to: